Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 - If you are setting up a development server, use one of the dev-specific settings modules (such as ``dev_stephen.py``) or make your own.
 The module should include:

   - An import of ``base_devserver``
   - An import of either ``storage_local`` or ``storage_s3``, depending on whether you want to store media files locally or in an S3 bucket.
-Local storage works fine for most functionality, but the vision backend requires S3.
+Local storage works fine for most functionality, but some tests require S3.
   - Any settings values you want to customize for your environment specifically

 By default, Django expects the settings to be in a ``settings.py`` at the project root, so we have to tell it otherwise.
 One way is with the ``DJANGO_SETTINGS_MODULE`` environment variable.
 Set this variable to ``config.settings.<module name>``, where ``<module name>`` is ``dev_stephen``, ``dev_oscar``, etc.